“Does your baby sleep through the night already?! What did you DO??

-A bedtime routine may seem like a laugh when your child is newborn.
+A bedtime routine may seem like a laugh when your child is a newborn.
 And it is.
 But at around two months, according to my experience, it is possible to get into a routine that makes your baby want to go to sleep at around the same time every night.

 You need to introduce a morning routine too, getting up at about the same time every day, to make this work smoothly.

 Other than having some free time in the evening, there is another great advantage to having your child fall asleep in his bed – he will not become terrified waking up in the middle of the night!
-If your baby always falls asleep in your arms, he will start believing that this is his bed, everything else must be terribly wrong.
+If your baby always falls asleep in your arms, he will start believing that this is his bed, and everything else must be terribly wrong.

 Would you go back to sleep if you found yourself on the floor instead of in your bed, waking up in the middle of the night?
 Probably not.
 The same thing goes for a baby.